GMB Features Suspended Due to Covid-19: What’s Changed and How It Affects BrightLocal Customers

 It is not yet known whether these reviews will be made visible once Google lifts the restrictions.

-Update: Review Replies were temporarily disabled but are now back as of Tuesday, April 7th.
+Update – April 7th: Review Replies were temporarily disabled but are now back.

 Review replies have also been disabled.
 With no new reviews appearing, there’s obviously less need for businesses to be able to respond right now.
 However, businesses will be unable to respond to existing reviews on their profile.
 This also applies to editing the content of existing review replies – if that’s even a thing!

 In perhaps the most significant change, Q&As have been completely removed from profiles.
 This means all existing Q&As will not be visible and users will be unable to post new questions